kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 So if you expect a generated `500` abstraction such as `GetUser500ApiResponse`, make sure that `500` is present in the `responses` section of that operation in `user-http-server.yaml`.

+**Paging and sorting behave as if the contract defaults were ignored:**

+They were.
+An OpenAPI `default` on a query parameter is documentation for readers of the contract; the generated server passes `null` for an absent parameter, so the delegate must apply the default.

 ## What's Next? { #whats-next }

 - [HTTP Client](http-client.md) if you have not built a client app yet.
-- [OpenAPI HTTP Client](openapi-http-client.md) after HTTP Client, to generate a client from the same kind of contract.
+- [OpenAPI HTTP Client](openapi-http-client.md) after HTTP Client, to generate a client from the same contract.
 - [HTTP Server Advanced](http-server-advanced.md) before [OpenAPI HTTP Server Advanced](openapi-http-server-advanced.md), because the advanced OpenAPI guide combines both tracks.
 - [Validation](validation.md) to compare handwritten validation with spec-driven validation.